 The stage was set for childhood trauma.

-As a child, I had to deal with my mother’s frequent anger bursts.
+As a child, I had to deal with my mother’s frequent anger bursts that were present due to her own trauma.
 I didn’t feel safe in my own house.
 I bottled up A LOT of stuff because I was scared to express myself—I was never sure of what would cause the next outburst at the dinner table.

 I couldn’t talk freely about what I wanted or what I needed.
 I was so scared about how my mom would react!

-Plus, she was over controlling, completely centered on what she thought was best for me based solely on her perspective.
+Plus, her need to protect us, caused her to be over controlling, completely centered on what she thought was best for me based solely on her perspective.

-My opinions didn’t count; my needs didn’t count; if they did, then why did the person supposed to be my number 1 guardian decide to ignore them all those years?
+My opinions didn’t count; my needs didn’t count.
+If they did, then why did the person supposed to be my number one guardian decide to ignore them all those years?

 But here’s the thing: my childhood wasn’t all doom and gloom, many times my mom was warm and loving.
-But when the moods set in and anxiety or anger took hold, she would become a different person.
+But when the trauma triggers set in and anxiety or anger took hold, she would become a different person.

 You can probably relate to this.
-Traumatic experiences in childhood don’t have to be physical or sexual to leave their mark.
+Traumatic experiences don’t have to be physical or sexual to leave their mark.